Guide: How to Pay for Long-Term Care

 Since Medicaid is a state-run program, coverage varies by state.
 Many states offer what’s called “home and community-based waiver services.”
 This means that Medicaid pays for services such as home care, adult day health care, or assisted living communities (more on those below) as an alternative to being in a long-term care nursing home.

-It’s important to note that not every home care, adult day health care, or assisted living community accepts Medicaid as a form of payment.
+It’s important to note that not every in- home care, adult day health care, or assisted living community accepts Medicaid as a form of payment.
 You would additionally need to be eligible for the Medicaid waiver based on your income, assets, and functional ability.

 Adult Day Health Care